Fosstrak/fosstrak-fc/fc-commons/src/main/resources/README.txt

-Accada Filtering and Collection Commons
+Fosstrak Filtering and Collection Commons
 =======================================

-The objective of the Accada Filtering and Collection Commons module is to provide common functionality used by the different Filtering and Collection modules.
+The objective of the Fosstrak Filtering and Collection Commons module is to provide common functionality used by the different Filtering and Collection modules.